 The AC-130J Ghostrider's primary missions are close air support, air interdiction and armed reconnaissance.
 Close air support missions include troops in contact, convoy escort and point air defense.
-Air interdiction missions are conducted against preplanned targets or targets of opportunity and include strike coordination and reconnaissance and overwatch mission sets.
-The AC-130J will provide ground forces an expeditionary, direct-fire platform that is persistent, ideally suited for urban operations and delivers precision low-yield munitions against ground targets.
+Air interdiction missions are conducted against pre-planned targets or targets of opportunity and include strike coordination and reconnaissance and overwatch mission sets.
+The AC-130J provides ground forces an expeditionary, direct-fire platform that is persistent, ideally suited for urban operations and delivers precision low-yield munitions against ground targets.

 The AC-130J is a highly modified C-130J aircraft that contains many advanced features.
 It contains an advanced two-pilot flight station with fully integrated digital avionics.
 The aircraft is capable of extremely accurate navigation due to the fully integrated navigation systems with dual inertial navigation systems and global positioning system.
 Aircraft defensive systems and color weather radar are integrated as well.
 The aircraft is capable of air refueling with the Universal Air Refueling Receptacle Slipway Installation system.

 Additionally, the AC-130J is modified with the Precision Strike Package, which includes a mission management console, robust communications suite, two electro-optical/infrared sensors, advanced fire control equipment, precision guided munitions delivery capability, as well as trainable 30mm and 105mm weapons.
 The mission management system fuses sensor, communication, environment, order of battle and threat information into a common operating picture.